-4. System shutdown: Set up to perform sync task automatically when system shut down.
-When you click “shut down”, AOMEI Backupper will prevent system from shutting down to perform the sync task first and you can see the information on screen.
-If the sync data is a little bit large, it will stay longer here.
+4. System shutdown: Set up to perform sync task automatically when the system shut down.
+When you click “shut down", AOMEI Backupper will prevent the system from shutting down to perform the sync task first and you can see the information on the screen.
+If the data is a little bit large, it will stay longer here.
 After that, the system will turn off automatically after the sync is complete.
 Please noted that if system update is running after clicking "shut down", the sync task will run after the system update has completed.

 How to create a Real-time Sync task?

-When you select Real-time Sync feature, you can also tick "When deleting the source, files in the destination are also deleted" option so there is no need for you to manually delete these files from destination location.
+When you select Real-time Sync feature, you can also tick "When deleting the source, files in the destination are also deleted" option so there is no need for you to manually delete these files from the destination location.

 For more detailed info about how Real-time Sync works, please refer to real-time file sync.

-When you click" Schedule" option, you will see "Advanced" feature next to "General" so you can select which way below to run this task.
+When you click the" Schedule" option, you will see "Advanced" feature next to "General" so you can select which way below to run this task.

-When creating Sync task, you can see "Sync Options".
-Click it and in the pop-up window, you will see there are two features, one is "Comments" and the another one is "Enable Emal Notification".
-You can write comments for this task to help you destinguish it from other sync tasks and you can also enable email notification for this task so you will know backup result.
+When creating a Sync task, you can see "Sync Options".
+Click it and in the pop-up window, you will see there are two features, one is "Comments" and then another one is "Enable Emal Notification".
+You can write comments for this task to help you distinguish it from other sync tasks and you can also enable email notification for this task so you will know the backup result.

 Disable the "Scheduled" option

 If you want to disable your scheduled File Sync task, Go to Home > find the backup task > click more options button> Schedule > Do not schedule to cancel it.

-1. For Real-time Sync, Aomei Backupper does not support email notification and for Event Triggers feature, it is in paid version.
+1. For Real-time Sync, AOMEI Backupper does not support Email Notification and for Event Triggers feature, it is in the paid version.